House-Leo/FoundIR/README.md

 #### Training Set

-**The total size of the traing set is nearly 4.85 TB.
+**The total size of the training set is nearly 4.85 TB.
 Make sure you have enough space on your hard disk to unzip the data.**

 |Training Set|GT&LQ|
 |:-|:-:|